reagent-project/reagent/README.md

 [cljsjs/react-dom "17.0.2-0"]
 ```

-Note: Reagent is tested against React 17, but should be compatible with older
+Note: Reagent is tested against React 17, but should be compatible with other
 versions.
-It is not compatible with newer versions
+It is not compatible with React 19

 ## Examples